SEG-UNIBE/BF-CBOM/README.md

 Most Linux distributions include `make` by default.
 On macOS, it comes with the *Xcode command line tools*, which you can install by running `xcode-select --install` in a terminal if not already present.

-From the repository’s root folder, start the full stack of services with:
+From the repository's root folder, start the full stack of services with:

 ```bash
 make up-prod